Phoenix has a Comicon?

 What positions do volunteers fill at Phoenix Comicon?

-All of them!
-Directors, Managers, Coordinators, Event Staff, and shift positions are all volunteer!
+Directors, Managers, Coordinators, and Event Staff are all volunteer!

 How do I become a Director, Manager, or Coordinator?